GrinonBarrett/Taksidos/Core Rules/Creatures/Hurgyrn.md

 **Unarmed Attacks**;

  • Unarmed Strike: The hurgyrn may use part of its body to strike a foe within 1 foot.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Claws: If a foe is prone, and the hurgyrn is not, it may use its leg claws to perform a slashing attack against a foe.